 Young Artists Winners are presented in concerts, in March and April.
 Each winner of the Young Artists Auditions receives a $500 award from the Benjamin and Anna Perlow Scholarships Fund of The Pittsburgh Foundation, designated for the furtherance of his/her music studies.

 The annual June Alumni Concert features "return performances" by former Pittsburgh Concert Society winners who have achieved distinguished careers in the field of music.

 The PCS Homer Wickline and Conrad Seamen Grants

-The PCS Homer Wickline and Conrad Seamen Grants are awarded annually and are designated to provide financial assistance to instrumentalists and vocalists, individuals or groups, in the classical field, who are working to further their careers or their performance opportunities.
+The PCS Homer Wickline and Conrad Seamen Memorial Fund of The Pittsburgh Foundation provides funds awarded annually to assist instrumentalists and vocalists, individuals or groups, in the classical field, who are working to further their careers or their performance opportunities.